MaxHalford/tuna/README.md

 #### Basic aggregators

-All of the following `Extractor`s work in the same way:
+All of the following `Extractor`s work the same way:

 - `Mean`
 - `Variance`